 Squats, deadlifts even hip thrusts all work the glutes, but they focus on the gluteus maximus and can leave out the gluteus medius.
 Medium-sized muscles at the top of your glutes, the medius wrap around the outside of your hips and are a big part of building a balanced backside.

-Strengthening and growing the glute med helps you run faster and lift heavier, and even stabilizes your legs to reduce your risk of hip, knee and ankle injuries when running, according to a February 2020 review published in the Strength & Conditioning Journal.
+Strengthening and grow the glute medius helps you run faster and lift heavier.
+It even stabilizes your legs to reduce your risk of hip, knee and ankle injuries when running, according to a February 2020 review published in the Strength & Conditioning Journal.
 It also gives your backside a rounder, higher, fuller look.

 2. It's a Great Warm-Up Move

-Clamshells have a way for waking up sleepy glute muscles, says Schumacher, who recommends doing them as a pre-workout activation exercise.
+Clamshells have a way for waking up sleepy glute muscles, Schumacher says, who recommends doing them as a pre-workout activation exercise.